dmlc/dgl/examples/pytorch/rgcn/README.md

 ```bash
 python link.py
 ```
 > **_NOTE:_** By default, we use uniform edge sampling instead of neighbor-based edge sampling as in [author's code](https://github.com/MichSchli/RelationPrediction).
-In practice, we find it achieves similar MRR.
+In practice, we find it can achieve similar MRR.

 Summary